Mutual Self-Help Housing

 - Acquire knowledge and skills in home maintenance and construction.

-- Develop lasting relationships by partnering with other families and individuals to build your home.
+- Develop lasting relationships by partnering with other owner/builders to build your home and their homes.

 We use the following guidelines to evaluate each application but additional factors may influence your eligibility.
 Please contact Program Manager, Morgan Marks at email@example.com or 406-2014-7314 to discuss your individual circumstances.

 Helena Area Habitat is currently building homes in the Craftsman Village neighborhood of Mountain View Meadows off of Highway 12 between Helena and East Helena on the hillside above the new Blue Cross Blue Shield headquarters.
 Read more about the vision for Mountain View Meadows and the Mountain View City Park here.
 The Craftsman Village neighborhood at Mountain View Meadows is made up of modestly-sized, quality-built homes in a walkable community with beautiful shared open space.